 This Braised Green Beans with Tomatoes recipe is from Turkish cuisine.
 It is one of those simple dishes everyone knows in the country.
 There might be variations in its cooking, but the taste is almost the same in the end.
 I know it looks and sounds simple –it really is but I must tell you that you will be amazed when you taste it.
 This simple dish is always one of the favorite dishes of our American friends when they visit Turkey.
 They say it would be a perfect side dish on Thanksgiving table although we mostly have green beans with tomatoes as the main course.

-Good olive oil and good summer tomatoes do the work in this recipe, so choose your favorite products when you decide to make braised green beans with tomatoes.
+Just like in Okra With Tomatoes Recipe, which is another perfect summer dish, good olive oil and good summer tomatoes do the work here.
+So choose your favorite products when you decide to make braised green beans with tomatoes.
 I used to think that everyone around the world eats green beans this way until several non-Turkish friends asked for the recipe.
 As far as I know Greeks have a similar recipe as well.
 As seen on Pinterest, green beans are mostly blanched or roasted and served as a side dish, so this Turkish/Greek style green beans might sound unusual to most of our readers.
 Don’t make your mind before tasting, I promise you will LOVE it!
 What’s more, it will become your favorite green beans recipe!

 Besides the scrumptious taste, the best thing about green beans with tomatoes is that it requires very little work.
 Just chop everything, toss in a pot.
 Drizzle olive oil over it, sprinkle salt and black pepper, pour ½ cup water and cook covered over medium low heat for 30 minutes or until tender.
 Easy peasy, isn’t it?